subodh101/python-project-template/README.md

 ### Makefile

+Uses UV for fast dependency management and pre-commit for code quality.
-Add `make fl` for running format and lint.
+Add `make fmt` for running format and lint.
-Add `make flt` for running format, lint and tests.
+Add `make ft` for running format, lint and tests.